Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Regaari didn’t deny it.
 "I have not restrained my speed or skill."

-"So...you’re pulling your punches."
+"So... you’re pulling your punches."

 Regaari chitter-sighed.
-"Ian...friend.
+"Ian... friend.
 This is practice, not a beatdown.
 I am better trained, more experienced, much faster, *much* stronger, and I have claws.
 What would you hope to learn from an unrestrained bout?"

 "Humour me."